Jump to ↓

 Zoom - Best For Video Conferencing

-Zoom exploded in popularity during the early days of the pandemic.
-Now, it’s a household name in the video conferencing world.
+Zoom exploded in popularity during the early days of the COVID-19 pandemic and became a household name in the video conferencing world.
+Now, it offers an extremely affordable UCaaS platform called Zoom Phone.

 Zoom is a Good Alternative to Mitel if You Need: